Badr-MOUFAD/fluid-mechanics-project/README.md

 # Overview
-Part of a (mini) project in fluids mechanics, I studied together with my teammate **Zoubir MOUSTATIA** (@mzoubir01) the classical example of a flow around a cylinder.
+Part of a (mini) project in fluid mechanics, I studied together with my teammate **Zoubir MOUSTATIA** (@mzoubir01) the classical example of a flow around a cylinder.

 Our focus was mainly on characterizing the flow by the **Reynolds number** (Re),